Getting the best lens for wedding photography is just as important, if not more important, than using the best camera.

 The 24-105mm focal length range is perfect for wedding photography.
 You can shoot large groups of people as well as get tight shots of faces.
 It's also good for taking details shots shots as the flowers, the bride's dress, the wedding rings.
 The 24-105 mm lens has a close focusing distance of only 1.5 feet and has 3-4 stops of image stabilization for sharp photos using slow shutter speeds.

 The only significant weakness of this lens is its maximum aperture of f/4.0.
 That makes it only an average lens for shooting in dim situations.
+Many wedding shooters go with the 24-70 f/2.8 instead as their preferred lens.

 The 70-200mm f/2.8 lens has been the lens of choice for portrait photographers for many years.